-Although a (reset) will delete all instances except [initial-instance], it will also make new instances from (definstances).
+Although a (reset) will delete all instances, it will also make new instances from (definstances).
 If you want to permanently delete an instance, the function unmake-instance will delete one or all instances, depending on its argument.
-To delete all instances, use the "".
+To delete all instances, use the "\".